PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Linear

+This is an approximation method where we assume that all loads and generations are of constant impedance type regardless of their actual `LoadGenType`.
+By doing so, we obtain huge performance benefits as the computation required is equivalent to a single iteration of the iterative methods.
-It will be more accurate when most of the load/generation types are of constant impedance.
+It will be more accurate when most of the load/generation types are of constant impedance or the actual node voltages are close to 1 p.u.

+The algorithm is as follows:
+1. Assume injected currents by loads $I_N=0$ since we model loads/generation as impedance.
+Admittance of each load/generation is calculated from rated power as $y=-\overline{S}$
+2. Build Y bus matrix.
+Add the admittances of loads/generation to the diagonal elements.
+3. Solve linear equation: $YU_N^i = I_N^i$ for $U_N$

 #### Linear current